CalendarZ

 The Baltimore Colts load its possessions onto fifteen Mayflower moving trucks in the early morning hours and transfer its operations to Indianapolis.

-The Colts have competed as a member club of the NFL since their founding in Baltimore in 1953 after then-owner Carroll Rosenbloom purchased the assets of the NFL's last founding Ohio League member Dayton Triangles-Dallas Texans franchise.
-They were one of three NFL teams to join those of the American Football League (AFL) to form the AFC following the 1970 merger.
-While in Baltimore, the team advanced to the playoffs 10 times and won three NFL Championship games in 1958, 1959, and 1968.
-The Colts played in two Super Bowl games while they were based in Baltimore, losing to the New York Jets in Super Bowl III and defeating the Dallas Cowboys in Super Bowl V. The Colts relocated to Indianapolis in 1984 and have since appeared in the playoffs 16 times, won two conference championships, and won one Super Bowl, in which they defeated the Chicago Bears in Super Bowl XLI.
+The storied history of the Colts stretches back to their founding in Baltimore in 1953.
+At that time, owner Carroll Rosenbloom made a pivotal acquisition, purchasing the assets of the NFL's last founding Ohio League member, the Dayton Triangles-Dallas Texans franchise, thereby bringing the Colts into existence.
+They were one of three NFL teams to integrate with those from the American Football League (AFL) to form the AFC following the landmark 1970 merger, a significant realignment in professional football.
+During their tenure in Baltimore, the team achieved considerable success, reaching the playoffs a remarkable 10 times and securing three NFL Championship games in 1958, 1959, and 1968, solidifying their place in early NFL history.
+The Baltimore Colts also graced two Super Bowl games; they famously faced a surprising defeat against Joe Namath's New York Jets in Super Bowl III but later triumphed over the Dallas Cowboys in Super Bowl V, cementing their championship pedigree.

 References